Fridtjof Brauns

 Morphogenesis

-- Cell and tissue mechanics
+- Cell and tissue mechanics: How does active tissue mechanics emerge from cellular behaviors?

 - Where and how is shape encoded?
 (Top-down genetic control vs bottom-up self-organization)

-- Non-reciprocal Cahn-Hilliard equation
+- Non-reciprocal interactions

-Protein patterns and mass-conserving reaction–diffusion systems
+- Protein patterns and mass-conserving reaction–diffusion systems

 Selected Publications